rendomnet/apiservice/README.md

 ## Automatic Token Refresh

 ApiService includes a built-in handler for 401 (Unauthorized) errors that automatically refreshes OAuth tokens.
-When enabled, this feature:
+This feature:

 1. Detects 401 errors from the API
 2. Retrieves the current token for the account